The Bankrate promise

 Just 6 percent of respondents said they’re earning more than 2 percent on their cash, equivalent to the upper limit of the Fed’s short-term interest rate target.
 More than a quarter did not know what their receiving, while another 13 percent aren’t getting any interest at all.

 Millennials were the least likely to receive more than 1.5 percent, thanks to their paltry holdings, while boomers were the most likely.

 Why Americans aren’t chasing higher yields at online banks

-Americans in search of higher yields need only consult their internet browser.
+Americans in search of higher yields on savings and other accounts need only consult their internet browser.
 Online banks, per Bankrate data, are much quicker to pass along higher yields to consumers after the Fed raises interest rates than traditional brick-and-mortar outfits.